Skip to main content

 COMMON QUESTIONS

 Miami water meets EPA legal standards, but meeting legal standards is not the same as being free of health concerns.
 EPA limits are set based on treatment feasibility, not always on what independent scientists consider safe.
-Miami has pfas contamination which is a significant concern — certified filtration is strongly recommended.
+Miami has pfas violations across 4 compounds which is a significant concern — certified filtration is strongly recommended.

 Does Miami water have PFAS?